When you buy through our links, we may earn a commission. Learn more.

 Protects From Rain & Light Snow

-RV slide out toppers are like little umbrellas for each slide.
+RV slide out toppers are like little umbrellas for each slide-out.

-Even though slide outs are made to be water tight and are normally fine in rainy conditions the topper can help keep everything dry which brings us to our next pro.
+Even though slide outs are made to be weatherproof and are normally fine in rainy conditions, the topper can help keep everything dry which brings us to our next pro.

-Packing up camp and leaving during rain is a common practice of all RV campers.
-Sometimes you just need to leave and putting in a wet slide out will often get water inside your camper.
+Packing up camp and leaving during rain is a common practice for all RV campers.
+Sometimes you just need to leave.
+But putting in a wet slide-out will often get water inside your camper.

 Slide awnings will collect most of the water and keep it outside when you retract it.
-If you live in a rainy climate this is a really big pro.
+If you live in a rainy climate, this is a huge pro.

 Protects Against UV Rays